ReoLanguage/Reo/docs/introduction.rst

 		}
 	}

-The main method in the above Java code instantiates three different Java `threads <https://docs.oracle.com/javase/tutorial/essential/concurrency/runthread.html>`_, namely a Red and Green producer and a Blue consumer.
+The main method in the above Java code instantiates three different Java `threads <https://docs.oracle.com/javase/tutorial/essential/concurrency/runthread.html>`_, namely a Red and a Green producer and a Blue consumer.
 These threads communicate with each other via a shared buffer that is protected by a `semaphore <https://en.wikipedia.org/wiki/Semaphore_(programming)>`_.
-If a thread wants to operate on the buffer, it tries acquire a token from the semaphore that protects the buffer.
+If a thread wants to operate on the buffer, it tries acquire the semaphore that protects the buffer.
 Once acquired, the process can write to the buffer without being disturbed by any other process.
-Finally, the process releases the token, which allows other processes to operate on the buffer.
+Finally, the process releases the semaphore, which allows other processes to acquire it and operate on the buffer undisturbed.

-The same stategy is used to alternate the writes to the buffer.
-Each producer has its own semaphore.
+This program uses additional *turn-keeping* semaphores to alternate the writes by producers to the buffer: each producer has its own turn-keeping semaphore.
-If a producer wants to write to a buffer, it first tries to acquire a token from its semaphore.
+If a producer wants to write to the buffer, it first tries to acquire its turn-keeping semaphore.
-After writing to the buffer, the producer hands over the token to the other producer.
+After writing to the buffer, the producer hands over the *turn to write* to the other producer, by releasing the latter's turn-keeping semaphore.

 Analysis
 --------

-Let us now analyze the Java implementation by answering a few simple questions.
+Let us now analyze this Java implementation by answering a few simple questions.

 1. Where is the "Hello, " string computed?